regen-network/regen-ledger/specs/rfcs/README.md

 are encouraged as a mechanism for aligning on a technical approach to a given set of requirements.

-...

-RIP-1 is a highly recommended resource for prospective authors, which outlines...

-The author is responsible for building engagement and gaining critical feedback in the community.

 ## RFC Creation Process

 RFCs should be copied from the [RFC Template](000-template.md) and have sections